-- Visits to Universities for Year 12 students - Weekly PBT (Personal Best Time) lessons and/or CEP (Curriculum Enrichment Programme) lessons which provide information on financial budgeting, planning and access to student loans alongside a range of planned annual events (e.g. Year 12 Next Steps week) and other opportunities which arise over the course of a year. - Access to our careers software, Unifrog - Open access to information in the Careers Office, C10 and ICT facilities - Publications produced by the school and Careers Adviser - All year 12 students have group guidance sessions in PBT lessons.
+- Visits to Universities for Year 12 students (school organised and self-organised) - Weekly PBT (Personal Best Time) lessons and/or CEP (Curriculum Enrichment Programme) lessons which provide information on financial budgeting, planning and access to student loans alongside a range of planned annual events (e.g. Year 12 Next Steps week) and other opportunities which arise over the course of a year. - Access to our careers software, Unifrog - Open access to information in the Careers Office, C10 and ICT facilities - Publications produced by the school and Careers Adviser - All year 12 students have group guidance sessions in PBT lessons.
 Year 12 and 13 students can also selfrefer for an individual interview and are also supported by the 6th form team as required.
-The student's tutor supervises their UCAS applications on Unifrog and this is overseen by the 6th Form leadership - A week of Leadership opportunities, enrichment trips, or further work experience in July.
+The student's tutor supervises their UCAS applications on Unifrog and this is overseen by the 6th Form leadership team. - A week of Leadership opportunities, enrichment trips, or further work experience in July. - Regular visits by alumni to share their pathways experience and top tips (e.g. in Next Steps week)